ganesha360/TSA_EXP1B/README.md

 ### RESULT:
-Thus we have created the python code for the conversion of non stationary to stationary data on Water Quality data.
+Thus we have created the python code for the conversion of non stationary to stationary data on Amazon stock price data.